 NY Divorce Lawyer

 Divorce is an emotional moment.
 Having to call it quits after several intimate years of marriage can be a trying time.
 The daunting challenge presents itself when you have to divide investments and properties acquired during the period you were married.
-Such moments require the help of a competent team of New York divorce lawyers to negotiate the best package in the property division issues.
-Our legal team is committed to fighting for you to get the best out of the divorce.
+Such moments require the help of a competent team of New York divorce lawyers to negotiate the package in the property division issues.
+Our legal team is committed to fighting for you to get the out of the divorce.

 Property division has proven to be contentious for couples especially when there is the matter of child custody to consider.
 The laws in place in New York have made it easier for most through its equitable distribution of marital property.
 New York property laws stipulate guidelines to be followed thus ensuring a fair split of the properties and investments between the couple.
 The courts are mandated to decide what constitutes a fair division based on a set of considerations.
 Some of the contentious factors the courts take into account include: